 What factors affect calibration?

-Do you have a topic you would like to see covered, or would you like to submit a guest article for an upcoming blog?
+Do you have a topic you would like to see covered?

-Please feel free to contact us with topic suggestions, article proposals or feedback.Please email any correspondence to firstname.lastname@example.org
+Please feel free to contact us with topic suggestions, or feedback.Please email any correspondence to firstname.lastname@example.org